wadewegner/wadewegner.github.com/_posts/2007-05-04-the-biztalk-adapters-for-enterprise-applications-on-windows-server-2003-64-bit.markdown

 1. Locate the following registry key: HKEY_LOCAL_MACHINESoftwareWow6432NodeMicrosoftBizTalkAdaptersConfig

-> [** Thanks to [Steef-Jan Wiggers](http://www.soa-thoughts.blogspot.com/) for noting that I forgot to display the 32-bit path in the Wow6432Node key]
+	Thanks to [Steef-Jan Wiggers](http://www.soa-thoughts.blogspot.com/) for noting that I forgot to display the 32-bit path in the Wow6432Node key.

 2. Right-click the registry key that you located in step 1, and then click Permissions.